tranlg99/L4_project/meetings/meeting9.md

 ## Notes ##
 ### Work done last week
 * check access to stlinux12
+* investigated running times of PIP
 * trying segmentation model on one of our image
 * modifying segmentation model
 * research and implementation of [fine-tuning](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html) (still need to define dataloader, auxilary output)

+__Running times__
+It takes 13-15s for to calculate the 8th frame position of 100x100 points divided into 7x~1500points chunks.
+It takes 2-3s to calculate the same thing for 1600 points without dividing the grid.
+-> poor performance does not come from reading/writing files, GPU is utilised

+Next step is to decrease the frequency of sampling from the video frames, skip every second one, etc. and create a small training data set (10 videos).

 __Access to uni servers with GPUs__